List of university a cappella groups in the United Kingdom: Former groups

 The Madrigals were a mixed a cappella group from Exeter University formed in 2008 by Ben Pennington.
 They specialised in singing madrigals.
 The group has since disbanded.

 Hoi Rhapsodoi were a mixed a cappella group that sang a range of secular and sacred music.
 The group has since disbanded in 2016.

 University of Glasgow

 Choral Stimulation

-Choral Stimulation is a mixed-voice a cappella group from the University of Glasgow formed in 2008.
+Choral Stimulation are a mixed-voice a cappella group from the University of Glasgow formed in 2008.
 Since 2010, they have competed in the Voice Festival UK at the St Andrews semifinal.
 In 2011, they won the award for 'Outstanding Performance'.
 In 2013, they became the first group outside of St Andrews to win the VF-UK Regional for Scotland, going on to compete in London as well as picking up the award for 'Outstanding Arrangement'.

 In September and October 2015 Choral Stimulation were one of eight groups who appeared in the BBC television series, The Naked Choir, after auditions from 400 groups from across the UK.